LelsersLasers/Notes/English/Iliad/Reading Questions.md

 The rules for the relationships between gods seems similar to relationships between mortals.
 There is a power structure and disagreement, and they act of their own free will (can lie, etc), but they are also mangaged by eachother (like Hephaestus calming everyone down).

+# Iliad 02-03 - reading questions 8/26

+## Book Two: SOMETHING

+1. What does Zeus send to Agamemnon at the beginning of book 2?
+As whom or what does the this visitor disguise itself?
+**
+2. WHY does Agamemnon form a plan to tell his troops that he has given up hope, even though the dream told him that he would sack Troy that very day?
+**
+3. To what are the rank and file soldiers coming into assembly compared in the first epic simile of the Iliad (there will be a lot of these)?
+Who "whips them on"?
+**
+4. Who made Agamemnon's scepter, which is the symbol of his right to rule?
+**
+5. What is the response of the assembled soldiers when Agamemnon tells them to go to the ships and head for home?
+How is this not what Agamemnon intended to happen?
+**
+6. What does Odysseus take from Agamemnon before approaching the men and convincing them to stop trying to leave?
+Which goddess(es) inspire him?
+**
+7. What is special about Thersites?
+Who despised him most?
+**
+8. How does Odysseus stop Thersites from abusing Agamemnon?
+**
+9. Of what portent does Odysseus remind the men, a portent that originally appeared to them at Aulis on their way to Troy?
+How did Calchas interpret the portent?
+**
+10. When the men return to their own ships to eat, each sacrifices to "one or another deathless god"; what do they pray for?
+By contrast, to whom does Agamemnon sacrifice and what does he pray for?
+**

+## Book Three: SOMETHING

+1. Which Trojan issues a challenge to fight an Achaean in single combat?
+Which Achaean agrees to fight him?
+What will the prize for the victor be?
+**
+2. From which god does Paris have his special gifts (the "long flowing locks and striking good looks")?
+**
+3. Which god is associated with Menelaus in line 84 (by Paris), again in line 164, and several other times in book 3?
+**
+4. Why does Menelaus want Priam himself to come out and seal the truce?
+**
+5. Who summons Helen from her room to view the Achaeans from the walls of Troy?
+What was Helen doing in her room before she was summoned?
+**
+6. For whom and what does the goddess Iris fill Helen's heart with yearning (3 things)?
+**
+7. To which insect are the Trojan elders compared?
+What do they say about Helen when she appears?
+**
+8. Priam says to Helen that he does not blame her for the war.
+Whom does he blame?
+**
+9. As they look out from the walls of Troy, what does Priam asks Helen to describe for him?
+**
+10. Antenor describes Menelaus as a skilled speaker who was brief and got right to the point.
+By contrast, what did he think of Odysseus before he opened his mouth and began to speak?
+What about after he opened his mouth and spoke?
+**
+11. In Agamemnon's formal oath on p.
+138, give an example of a couple of divine beings (besides Zeus) to whom he prays to witness the oath.
+**
+12. How well does Paris fare in the battle with Menelaus?
+How does he escape?
+**
+13. Who takes Helen to see Paris after he has been rescued?
+What does Helen think about this?
+**
+14. What does Paris want to do once Helen arrives?
+What is Menelaus doing while they do this?
+**

+## Longer question - 1

+What is the relationship between the commanders and the common soldiers like, especially as it relates to Agamemnon's order to leave in book 2 and Thersites' treatment by Odysseus?
+Does this seem like a relationship of mutual respect?
+With which group do you most identify?

+SOMETHING

+## Longer question - 2

+What role do the gods play in these two books?
+Does it seem positive or negative on the whole to you?

+SOMETHING